X11Libre/ci-images-netbsd/README.md

 Since there's no practical fully automatic install, we need to do a somewhat manual install from the ISO image and edit a bunch of configs.

-* full installation from ISO image
+* full installation from ISO image via ./run-installer
 * * https://cdn.netbsd.org/pub/NetBSD/NetBSD-10.1/images/NetBSD-10.1-amd64.iso
 * * enable sshd
 * * empty root password